pombreda/getpaid/getpaid.pxpay/src/getpaid/pxpay/README.txt

 1) A developer account with PaymentExpress
 2) GetPaid core
 3) zc.ssl
+4) elementtree
-4) I think that's about it.
+5) I think that's about it.